foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ### Connect to Compute VM Instance and Update
 >In this section, terminal is used to refer to whichever command line interface you may be using, either Windows Powershell or Linux/MacOS terminal.
 On Windows cmd will not work, it must be Powershell. {.is-info}

-1. In your terminal, navigate to the folder where you saved foundry.key
+1. In your terminal, navigate to the folder where you saved `foundry.key`.

 > In Windows, you can navigate to the folder in File Explorer.
 Then, hold the shift key and right click within the folder and choose Open Powershell window here.{.is-info}